 Welcome to Eamonn Lynskey’s Reading and Writing Blog:

-See ‘RECENT POSTS for a description of my residency in Florence, courtesy of the Irish Writers Centre.
+See ‘RECENT POSTS for two poems published on ‘Live Encounters’ on line magazine and also a description of my residency in Florence, courtesy of the Irish Writers Centre.

 About me …

 Eamonn Lynskey was born in Dublin in 1948.
 In early life he worked in various office jobs, and later as a teacher and Adult Education Organiser.
 His poetry has been published widely since it first appeared in the 1980s in the Irish Press ‘New Irish Writing’ page edited by David Marcus.
 Publications in which his work has featured include Poetry Ireland Review, Cyphers, SHOp, The Stinging Fly, The Stony Thursday Book, Crannog, The Irish Times, Skylight47, Orbis (UK) and online at Southword, Stepaway (UK) and Northwest Words.

 Eamonn was nominated for Hennessy New Irish Writing Award and was a finalist in the Strokestown International Poetry Competition.
 He holds an M.Phil in Creative Writing from Trinity College, Dublin and an M.A from Dublin City University.
 He took part in a reading organised in association with the University of London’s Human Rights consortium and the Keats House Poets at the Stanza Festival in St Andrews in Scotland in March 2014 and in many other events before and since.
 He is also a regular contributor of essays and articles to the magazine ‘Senior Times’.
 In September 2018 he traveled to Rome on an exchange programme, aided by a bursary from the Irish Writers Union and in October 2019 was resident poet in Florence, courtesy of the Irish Writers Centre.
 At present he is assembling his fourth collection.